 Ireland and Northern Ireland have different currencies.
 Ireland has the euro, being part of the Eurozone, while Northern Ireland has the pound.
 Some places in Northern Ireland will accept euros as payment and will usually have a sign saying “Euros Accepted”.
 However, you cannot use the pound for payment in the Republic of Ireland.

 The Republic of Ireland is a ‘parliamentary constitutional republic’ whose Head of State is the President of Ireland, currently Michael D Higgins.
 The president is elected by the people of Ireland and they, in turn, nominate the Taoiseach.
 The Head of Government is the Taoiseach (or Prime Minister) and is responsible for appointing members of government.
 The Executive Authority of the country is given to the Taoiseach, Tánaiste (deputy PM) and the members of the Dáil (Assembly of Ireland).
 The legislature is powered by the National Parliament known as the Oireachtas which constitutes Dáil Éireann, Seanad Éireann, and the 4 Courts of Ireland – District, Circuit, High and Supreme courts.

-Northern Ireland is a part of the United Kingdom whose Head of State is the British Monarch, currently Queen Elizabeth II.
+Northern Ireland is a part of the United Kingdom whose Head of State is the British Monarch, now King Charles III.
 Northern Ireland has a devolved government headed by the First Minister and Deputy Minister.
 The legislature is powered by the Northern Ireland Assembly with a Speaker who presides over the NI Assembly with 3 deputy speakers.
 Judicial Power is held by the Lord Chief Justice of NI and 3 Courts – the Supreme Court of the UK, the Court of Judicature and the High Court comprising the Court of Appeal, the Crown Court and the County Courts.

 The police force in Ireland is the Garda Síochána who are unarmed, while the Police Service of Northern Ireland serves Northern Ireland and they are armed with Glock 17 handguns.